popatkaran/popat-karan/src/data/tutorials/spryker/solution_architect.md

 - Solution Architects investigate a specific issue or challenge and offer a solution.
 - Technical Architects translate a solution into an integrated system, and provide in-depth technical expertise of hardware, software needs, etc.

-### Read more about each type of architects in the following documentation:
+### Read more about each type of architects in the following documentation

 - [Differences between Enterprise Architects, Solution Architects and Technical Architects](https://www.leanix.net/en/wiki/ea/enterprise-architect-vs-solution-architect-vs-technical-architect-whats-the-difference#:~:text=While%20the%20enterprise%20architect%20focuses,implementation%20of%20a%20new%20application)
 - [Enterprise Architect vs. Solution Architect vs. Technical Architect](https://www.interviewkickstart.com/blog/enterprise-architect-vs-solution-architect-vs-technical-architect#:~:text=An%20enterprise%20architect%20is%20more,designing%20and%20implementing%20technical%20solutions.)